-Cathy is a longstanding member of The Element Choir that draws singers from a broad spectrum of styles, from concert sopranos to singer songwriters to sound poets to Japanese folk singers, composers and musicians.
+Cathy Hunt is a longstanding member of The Element Choir that draws singers from a broad spectrum of styles, from concert sopranos to singer songwriters to sound poets to Japanese folk singers, composers and musicians.

 Christine Duncan and The Element Choir have developed a language of sound to draw from for improvisation.
 The group works with both structured and non-structured elements, based primarily on a system of conduction cues.
 As an ensemble they explore textural and timbral sound qualities, soundscapes, rhythmic patterns, sound poetry, musical genre interplay and extended voice techniques.
 As collaborators, they create an interconnected tour de force in sympathy with the creative flow of their co-creators.

 "The Element Choir...is an absolutely arresting experience.
 The singers improvise fearlessly and more like an orchestral ensemble than a traditional choir.
 The skills of individual members of the ensemble are employed to create solo lines that blend into the larger soundscape.
 The conductor and singers are co-creators, blending their skills and ideas in an improvised process that will never be repeated in the same manner."
 Benjamin Stein, The Whole Note